 How to Make Garlic Mashed Potatoes

 See what I mean about simple?
-Here are a couple of extra tips, though, to ensure the best possible results with your mashed potatoes:
+Here are a couple of extra tips, though, to ensure the best possible results with your garlic mashed potatoes:

 - Don’t Over-Mash the Potatoes: You want them to be nice and smooth, but over-mashing them can make the texture sticky or gummy.